Sentinel-One/ansible_collection_s1agents/README.md

 ### Management Console

-The various roles in this collection access the SentinelOne Management Console via API and an API token[^1] is needed.
+The various roles in this collection access the SentinelOne Management Console via API and an API token[^1] is required.
 It should be passed to the ansible role/playbook via the `s1_api_token` variable.

 Create a `Ansible Service Accounts` role in the SentinelOne Management console and grant it the permissions:[^2]